GSA/piv-guides/pages/locally-trusted-ocsp.md

   * A locally trusted Root CA to issue OCSP Responder certificates
   * Windows 2012 R2 server

-Because of its limited, local-only scope and special content requirements, it is recommended that a new, dedicated **Root CA** <!-- What is a Root CA vs. a CA mentioned above? -->be used to issue locally trusted OCSP Responder certificates.
+Because of its limited (OCSP only), local-network-only scope, and special content (only certificate-revocation statuses) requirements <!-- Is this what you meant?
+Wasn't quite clear. -->, it is recommended that a new, dedicated **Root CA** <!-- What is a Root CA vs. a CA mentioned above? -->be used to issue locally trusted OCSP Responder certificates.
 (Additional details for configuring the Root CA may be found in the procedures below.
 Supplemental information is contained in [Appendix 2 - Using Microsoft CA as the self signed root](#Appendix-2---Using-Microsoft-CA-as-the-self-signed-root-1).)

+>> In a hierarchical Public Key Infrastructure, the [Root CA is the CA] whose public key serves as the most trusted datum (i.e., the beginning of trust paths) for a security domain (NIST SP 800-32, CNSSI-4009).

 #### Recommended: